braintree/braintree_python/README.md

 * [requests](http://docs.python-requests.org/en/latest/)

 The Braintree Python SDK is tested against Python versions 3.5.3 and 3.8.0.

-Python versions 2.7 - 3.4 are not supported.
+_The Python core development community has released [End-of-Life branches](https://devguide.python.org/devcycle/#end-of-life-branches) for Python versions 2.7 - 3.4, and are no longer receiving [security updates](https://devguide.python.org/#branchstatus).
+As a result, Braintree no longer supports these versions of Python._

 ## Versions